dandi/dandi-hub/images/README.md

 ## MATLAB Docker Image

-The MATLAB Docker image relies on the {matlab_byoi}[MATLAB Integration for Jupyter in a Docker Container] BYOI (Build Your Own Image).
+The MATLAB Docker image relies on the [MATLAB Integration for Jupyter in a Docker Container](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter).
-It is shipped with https://github.com/mathworks/matlab-proxy[MATLAB-proxy] which enables communication with MATLAB from a web-browser, and with https://github.com/mathworks/jupyter-matlab-proxy[MATLAB-proxy-jupyter] which adds MATLAB integration for Jupyter.
+It is shipped with [MATLAB-proxy](https://github.com/mathworks/matlab-proxy) which enables communication with MATLAB from a web-browser, and with [MATLAB-proxy-jupyter](https://github.com/mathworks/jupyter-matlab-proxy) which adds MATLAB integration for Jupyter.

 This Dockerfile includes the following add-ons: